-NO. THEME DESCRIPTION NU.
-THEME DESCRIPTION 1 Drivers Understanding and exchanging information with drivers in order to a better understanding of their activities and difficulties and to propose better solu- tions for them.
-2 Dialogue with communities Creating instruments for dialogue in a participa- tory manner with community representatives.
-3 Sport Encouraging sports projects, even in special situa- tions such as pandemics.
-4 Flora Searching continuously the concept of organiza- tions with a social impact in rural areas by restoring degraded areas.
-5 Education Identifying and addressing obstacles to ensure the right to education in communities, such as collabo- rating with municipalities to implement measures that reduce school dropout rates.
+NO. THEME DESCRIPTION 1 Drivers Understanding and exchanging information of drivers in order to a better understanding of tactivities and difficulties and to propose better stions for them.
+2 Dialogue with communities Creating instruments for dialogue in a participatory manner with community representatives.
+3 Sport Encouraging sports projects, even in special situations such as pandemics.
+4 Flora Searching continuously the concept of organizations with a social impact in rural areas by restoring degraded areas.
+5 Education Identifying and addressing obstacles to ensure the right to education in communities, such as collaborating with municipalities to implement measures that reduce school dropout rates.
 6 Leisure Promoting film screenings in communities that lack cultural facilities, such as cinemas.
 7 Recycling Forwarding and disposal of waste to cooperatives, communities, and associations.
-8 Culture Promoting actions to rescue and preserve local and regional history, and creating spaces where new generations can learn about the memory of past events.
+8 Culture Promoting actions to rescue and preserve local or regional history, and creating spaces where many of perential events.
 9 Donation Promoting campaigns to donate essential products to families in the surrounding area.
-10 Entrepreneur- ship Promoting and fostering closer relationships be- tween agricultural producers and the restaurant responsible for supplying food to the organization's cafeterias in order to contribute to producers' fa- mily income.
+10 Promoting and fostering closer relationships tween agricultural producers and the restaur responsible for supplying food to the organization cafeterias in order to contribute to producers' mily income.

-11 Volunteering Promoting free learning sessions on trends and best practices in volunteer programs.
-12 Violence Promoting lectures and workshops on critical topics, such as health and domestic violence, for communi- ties living near the port.
-13 Employability Hiring of high school students from public schools or children of port workers as apprentices, provided their family income is less than one minimum wage.
-14 Quilombola Implement education actions and awareness of pre- ventive health practices for Quilombola communi- ties.
+11 Volunteering Promoting free learning sessions on trends an practices in volunteer programs.
+12 Violence Promoting lectures and workshops on critical topics, such as health and domestic violence, for communities living near the port.
+13 Employability Hiring of high school students from public schoor children of port workers as apprentices, proving their family income is less than one minimum were 14 Implement education actions and awareness ventive health practices for Quilombola conties.
 15 Canine Health Carrying out vaccination campaigns for domestic and stray dogs in communities near the port.